 Graduating students at the University of Arizona College of Medicine – Phoenix hold true to these historical practices.
 Yet even before entering the procession, partaking in the hooding ceremony and reciting the oath, students engage in a day of celebrations.
 It all begins with a senior luncheon, where graduates are honored with awards designated by specialty and achievement for humanism and scholarship.
 It is a day to celebrate all they have done and all they will do.

-- UA College of Medicine – Phoenix Holds Sixth Graduation.
+- UA College of Medicine – Phoenix Holds Seventh Graduation.

-- Class of 2016 Commencement – Entire Ceremony.
+- Video: Class of 2017 Commencement – Entire Ceremony*.

 - Flickr Photo Album.